Local Causal Discovery for Statistically Efficient Causal Inference: EMPIRICAL EVALUATION

 \paragraph{Realistic Data Results.}

-We report our results on the MAGIC-NIAB network in \Cref{tab:magic-niab}.
-Similarly to the synthetic data scenario, the number of CI tests performed by LOAD is between global and local methods.
-In terms of the quality of the recovered adjustment sets, LOAD performs consistently as one of the best methods.
-LOAD has the best F1 score for recovering the optimal adjustment set, closely followed by MARVEL which requires many more CI tests.
-Furthermore, LOAD along with local methods MB-by-MB$^+$ and LDECC$^+$ achieves the lowest intervention distance.
-Our results on ANDES in \Cref{sec:andes} show the same trends.
+We report our results for the MAGIC-NIAB and ANDES networks in \Cref{tab:magic-niab}.
+Similarly to synthetic data, the number of CI tests performed by LOAD is between global and local methods.
+The quality of the recovered adjustment sets by LOAD is consistently as one of the best among all methods.
+Notably, LOAD achieves the only non-zero F1 score on the ANDES network, which poses a significant challenge for all algorithms due to generating binary data, as discussed in \Cref{sec:ci_errors}.
+Furthermore, LOAD achieves the lowest intervention distance in both settings.